So you want to create a customer service resume that will get you that next job for sure?

 - Include numbers to specify your achievements

-Therefore you must make sure you customize your CV for your specific role as the skills and capabilities for each position vary widely.
+Therefore you must ensure that you personalize your resume according to your target profile as capabilities and skills for each profile are vastly different.
 We have picked some of the best examples in our templates section.
 They should give you are fair idea of how a customer service resume should look like.